Postgraduate social work students can apply for a bursary to help them with their living costs.

 Childcare costs - Reconciliation forms for the 2021 to 2022 academic year

 This is payable if you have a dependant child or children aged under 19.
 We will automatically assess your entitlement based on your dependant’s income (if they have any).

 The maximum PLA is £1,573 per academic year.

-DSAs are available for postgraduate social work students to help pay towards the extra costs they may incur as a direct result of a disability, long-term health condition or specific learning difficulty such as dyslexia or dyspraxia.
+DSAs are available for postgraduate social work students to help pay towards the extra costs they may incur as a direct result of either a disability or long-term health condition, a mental health condition or a specific learning difficulty such as dyslexia or dyspraxia.